-1. Start with the sofa
+1. Start with a stand out sofa

-2. Balance a sofa with statement chairs
+3. Balance the sofa with statement chairs

 Long gone are the days of the three-piece suite, who wants all their furniture to match anymore?
 So once you've got your dream sofa in mind, you want to think about what secondary seating you want to bring into your space.
 And by secondary seating we mean, armchairs, stools, ottomans, day beds, maybe even a window seat if your room allows.

-3. Use a rug to ground modern living room furniture
+5. Use a rug to ground modern living room furniture

 So when picking a living room rug, go as big as your space can handle.
-You want only a few inches of flooring exposed around the edge, and all the furniture should have at least two legs sat on top.
+You want only a few inches of flooring exposed around the edge, and all the furniture should have at least two legs sitting on top.

-'A rug can anchor a room.' says Noemie Deed, Founder of Cosy Coco.
+'A rug can anchor a room,' says Noemie Deed, founder of Cosy Coco (opens in new tab).
 'It is one of the main pieces used to create a cohesive and stylish space and should therefore be considered at the same stage as choosing your upholstered furniture.
 When designing a contemporary scheme, you’ll want a rug to set the tone as the key accessory piece.
 Choose a minimalist design that still acts as a piece that adds visual interest to a room.
-You want your rug to draw the eye without overpowering, as it’ll be key in tying together your sofa, coffee table and other smaller accessory pieces.
-Modern decor is all about effortlessly sleek, clean and subtle design./
+You want your rug to draw the eye without overpowering, as it’ll be key in tying together your sofa, coffee table, and other smaller accessory pieces.
+Modern decor is all about effortlessly sleek, clean, and subtle design./

-4. Invest in key pieces
+6. Invest in key pieces

-5. Don't always buy new
+7. Don't always buy new

-Occasion chairs, rugs and mirrors are all great pieces to look out of when shopping for second-hand living room furniture.
+Occasion chairs, rugs and mirrors are all great pieces to look out for when shopping for second-hand living room furniture.
 We will say, unless you plan to have it upholstered, avoid buying an older sofa as you may find the filling in knackered and so will sag or the color has faded, looking more shabby than chic.

-6. Mix and match style for an eclectic look
+8. Mix and match style for an eclectic look

 And it's mixing these second-hand pieces in with a more contemporary style, that makes a living more intriguing.
 Rather than sticking to a single style, mix and match different looks, taking your favorite pieces from different eras and bringing them together in your living room.